29 May 2007

 I would love to hear comments about the recipes I have listed and I am sure the authors would love to hear your comments too!

 So here is my homage to eggs.
 A recipe gleamed from the pages of BBC Good Food Magazine , May 2007 issue.
-I bought this magazine about a month ago, what is it with magazines being sold a month before the date on them?
+I bought this magazine about a month ago, what is it with magazines being sold a month before the date?

 Spicy Tiffin Eggs